-PAVmed currently has a significant amount of convertible debt outstanding, which begins to mature in April 2025, and has from time to time been in default thereunder.
-PAVmed is currently in compliance with the financial and other covenants under such indebtedness, although from time to time since the date of issuance of such notes (including, in the case of the indebtedness to market capitalization ratio test under such notes, as of December 31, 2023), PAVmed was not in compliance with certain financial covenants thereunder.
+PAVmed currently has approximately \$6.6 million convertible debt outstanding, which matures in December 2025, and has from time to time been in default of the financial covenants thereunder, although PAVmed has received a waiver of those financial covenants through December 31, 2025.
 While the holder of such indebtedness agreed to waive any such non-compliance, there can be no assurance that it will do so in the future.
 If the debtholder elects to accelerate PAVmed's indebtedness rather than waiving any such non-compliance, it is likely PAVmed will not have sufficient cash on hand to pay the amounts due on an acceleration, in which case it may be required to satisfy its obligations through the transfer of its shares of common stock of the Company to such debtholder.
-In such event, the debtholder in turn would be entitled to exercise the voting control and contractual rights of PAVmed and may do so in a manner that could vary significantly from that of PAVmed.